googleapis/gapic-showcase/README.md

     PATH=$PATH:`go env GOPATH`/bin
     ```

-1. To generate the Showcase binary, as well as associated development utilities in this repository, run the following after you make changes:
+1. To compile the Showcase binary, as well as associated development utilities in this repository, run the following after you make changes:
     ```sh
     go install ./...
     ```